PaulleDemon/AWS-deployment/UsingEnvironment.md

         }
 ```

 > Note: The above is needed only if the environment variable is not set as expected.
-Otherwise use `os.getenv()`
+Otherwise use `os.getenv()`.